Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

 3. As a user I want to be able to contact someone so that I can ask any question(s) I might have regarding Vienna.
 4. As a user I want to read more about the history of Vienna so that I understand the city better once I visit.
 5. As a user I want to read some more specific information when clicking on a marker so that I get an idea if this recommendation is something for me or not.
-6. As a user I would like to have a link to the website so that I can find out more about a recommendation that I really find interesting.
+6. As a user I would like to have a link to a website so that I can find out more about a recommendation that I really find interesting.

 ---
 ### Wireframes